 Answer: Again, this is territory dependent.
 Please see our Trademark Protection Products for options and costs when it comes to protecting your brand.
 If you would like to discuss any of these in more detail, please get in touch and we would be happy to help!

-To speak to the author of this article, Laura Symons, or for expert advice on any business legal matter please do enter an enquiry or call us today on: 020 38088314 and speak to a member of our friendly Client Care Team.
+To speak to the author of this article, Laura Symons, or for expert trademark advice please do enter an enquiry or call us today on: 020 38088314 and speak to a member of our friendly Client Care Team.

 Laura Symons is an English qualified solicitor with experience working in both private practice and in-house.
 She has advised a wide range of businesses, with a particular focus on start-ups and the media and entertainment sector.
 Her work involved advising clients on a broad spectrum of commercial matters, as well as brand protection issues such as copyright, infringement disputes and trade mark registration and opposition.